 If you are looking for support or troubleshooting assistance, please visit our OWASP Slack Channel.

-After installing the package, clone this repo:
+After installing the above software, clone this repo:

 $ git clone email@example.com:OWASP/railsgoat.git